Global health security, collaborating to stop epidemics

-AT “Ebola: The 21st century plague?"
-[Royal Society of Medicine, London, UK.
-February 6, 2015], we heard from international experts handling the epidemic.
-They examined the history of the disease, the lessons learnt from 2014 and what strategies are in place for preventing future outbreaks.
-In doing so, we gained an explanation as to why a rural outbreak became a regional urban epidemic, and an understanding of the complexity of medical volunteering and running ebola treatment centres.
+Ebola, now largely confined to Sierra Leone, Liberia and Guinea claimed more than 9300 lives in West Africa in a year.
+I have selected key facts & insights from February’s national symposium “Ebola: The 21st century plague?"
+[Royal Society of Medicine, London, UK], held by international experts handling the epidemic.
+Covering the history of the disease, lessons learnt from 2014, and what strategies are in place for preventing future outbreaks, there was also an explanation finally as to why a rural outbreak became a regional urban epidemic, and an understanding of the complexity of medical volunteering and running ebola treatment centres.